-Choose a degree in engineering from Central and you’ll be fully prepared for a career or graduate program immediately after graduation.
-Central’s engineering degree is designed to be completed in four years (eight semesters) and readies you for a lucrative career at the interface of mechanical and electrical engineering.
+Today’s engineering careers demand technical knowledge, creativity, versatility and excellent communication skills.
+Central College’s Bachelor of Science engineering degree is designed to be completed in four years and readies students for a rewarding career at the interface of mechanical and electrical engineering.

-To support your coursework, independent studies and research projects with faculty, you’ll have direct access to the Vermeer Science Center classrooms and laboratories equipped with state-of-the-art instrumentation and advanced technological equipment.
-Mechanical and electrical engineering laboratories with state-of-the art equipment and a design studio are also available in Peace Hall.
+The Vermeer Science Center classrooms and laboratories are equipped with state-of-the-art instrumentation and advanced technological equipment to support coursework, augment independent studies and elevate research projects.
+Additional mechanical and electrical engineering laboratories with cutting-edge equipment and a design studio are available in Peace Hall.